 Information technology touches all aspects of our lives: how we work, how we make decisions, how we communicate, and how we entertain ourselves.
 These days, to be successful in almost any profession—from business to law, health care, finance or education—you need to know how to use and manage technologies.
 Our diverse selection of data analytics, computing and technology courses will help you navigate and advance your way through your career.
 You will learn how to make your workplace more productive, secure and connected.

 If you are looking to add relevant and highly marketable skills to your resume or toolkit, our professional programs in computing and technology could be just what you need to get the competitive edge.

-For those who do not have previous education or background in computing as well as those who need to retrain or upgrade their present computer skills, we offer the Professional Development Certificate in Administrative Technology.
-This micro-credential equips learners with the critical skills sought by employers to succeed in a computerized office—from software and database management to data analytics skills, cloud-based applications, digital communication and more.
+For those who do not have previous education or background in computing as well as those who need to retrain or upgrade their present computer skills, we offer the Micro-certificate in Administrative Technology.
+This micro-credential program equips learners with the critical skills sought by employers to succeed in a computerized office—from software and database management to data analytics skills, cloud-based applications, digital communication and more.

-We also offer a Professional Development in Business Intelligence and Data Analytics for recent graduate or career professional looking to add relevant and highly marketable skills to your resume or toolkit.
+We also offer a Micro-certificate in Business Intelligence and Data Analytics for recent graduate or career professional looking to add relevant and highly marketable skills to your resume or toolkit.

 Microsoft Certification Training

 Continuing Studies at UVic has been selected to participate in the Microsoft Learn for Educators program.
 Microsoft Canada is collaborating with chosen institutions selected to participate in the Microsoft Learn for Educators program to integrate Microsoft curriculum and teaching materials aligned to industry-recognized Microsoft Certifications directly within University of Victoria's Continuing Studies courses.
 Read full press release..